Skip to content

 4. Enter a flavor (size).
 Start with m3.small or m3.quad, as you can always resize later when you need more compute.

-5. Enter the Manila share key and Metashape license server IP address found in the OFO Credentials google doc shared with all OFO members.
+5. Enter the the Metashape license server IP address found in the OFO Credentials google doc shared with all OFO members.

 6. Click Advanced, enable Configure Boot Disk, change Boot Type to Volume, and enter 60 GB unless you know you will need something larger.
 Normally you won't because most data is stored on /ofo-share which is not part of this 60 GB.